-All learners are required to complete independent work as part of their qualification and may need support from their employer to complete the homework that is set.
+All learners are required to complete independent work as part of their qualification and may need support from their workplace to complete the homework that is set.
 This normally consists of packs using textbooks and the internet for research.
-This is in preparation for the knowledge exams that they are required to sit towards their qualification.
+This is in preparation for the knowledge exams that they are required to sit as part of each unit they are taking towards their qualification.